OpenMC Guide

 quick_geometry_check(geometry)

-plot_summary('statepoint.100.h5')Remember: if your plots don't make physical sense, check your model setup before running expensive calculations.
-Visualization is your best debugging tool.
+If plots don't make physical sense, check the model setup before running expensive calculations.